pdvico/football/README.md

 # REST Football

-Web application example for visualizing a RESTfull API on  football data.
+Web application example for visualizing a RESTful API on  football data.

 ### Prerequisites